iterative/mlem.ai/content/docs/user-guide/deploying/index.md

 ## Making requests

-You also can create MLEM Client for your deployment to make some requests:
+You also can create a MLEM client for your deployment from Python code (`mlem.api.load`) to make some requests:

 ```python
 from mlem.api import load